Preventive Maintenance in the Tyre Industry: Equipment, Schedules & CMMS

 How CMMS Software Powers Preventive Maintenance in Tyre Manufacturing

-According to a Plant Engineering maintenance benchmarking study, plants using CMMS software achieve 28% higher PM completion rates and 23% lower maintenance costs per asset compared to plants using manual or spreadsheet-based systems.
+Plants using CMMS software achieve 28% higher PM completion rates and 23% lower maintenance costs per asset compared to manual or spreadsheet-based systems.

 Key Maintenance KPIs Every Tyre Plant Should Track